Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2023/japan-sakura.md

 On reaching, we found that the store spanned seven floors, with toys somewhere on the fifth floor.
 Welp, atleast they had escalators.
 They also had cosmetics, which Shriya wanted to have a look at.
-After a totally democratic vote<cite>, we decided to scour the shop from top to bottom.
+After a totally democratic vote[^1], we decided to scour the shop from top to bottom.

 On reaching the top, there was nothing of particular interest.
 Going one floor